Hummus with Smoky Almond Dukkah

 How to Cook

-1. Place strained chickpeas in a pot & cover with 5cm of water.
-Bring to a boil & simmer for 1 1⁄2 hours.
+1. Place strained chickpeas in a pot and cover with 5cm of water.
+Bring to a boil and simmer for 1 ½ hours.

-3. OPTIONAL: For a smoother consistency, peel the chickpeas by squeezing them between your thumb & forefinger, keep some of the skins to fry up as a garnish.
+2. Drain chickpeas and run under cold water to cool.
+If you’re looking for hummus with smoother consistency, peel the chickpeas by squeezing them between your thumb and forefinger, keep some of the skins to fry up as a garnish.

-4. Place your chickpeas back into a pot & add 1 tbsp oil, sliced garlic & 1 tsp paprika.
-Cover with 5cm of water & simmer for approx. 30 mins or until almost all the water has absorbed (keep aside half a cup of these softened chickpeas for garnish).
+4. Place your chickpeas back into a pot and then add 1 tablespoon oil, sliced garlic and 1 teaspoon paprika.
+Cover with 5cm water and simmer for approximately 30 mins or until almost all the water has absorbed (keep aside half a cup of these softened chickpeas for garnish).

-5. Blend the softened chickpeas with remaining paprika & olive oil.
+5. Blend the softened chickpeas with remaining paprika and olive oil.
 Set aside.

-6. Mix the tahini, lemon juice, minced garlic & salt together.
-Add tahini mix to your hummus mix & blend again to combine.
+6. Mix the tahini, lemon juice, minced garlic and salt together.
+Add tahini mix to your hummus mix and blend again to combine.

-7. Fry the reserved chickpeas & chickpea skins in a small amount of oil until crispy.
+7. Fry the reserved chickpeas and chickpea skins in a small amount of oil until crispy.
 Toss together with the Smoky Almond Dukkah.

-8. Garnish the hummus with herbs, fried chickpeas & Smoky Almond Dukkah.
+8. Garnish the hummus with herbs, fried chickpeas and Smoky Almond Dukkah.
 Finish with a drizzle of olive oil.

-Enjoy as a dip with toasted flatbread, or with falafel pitas.
+Enjoy as a dip with toasted flatbread, or pair it with Falafel Pitas.